-Three trustees (the College Principal, Bursar and Treasurer) are full-time employees of the College and work on College management and administration.
+Two trustees (the College Principal and Bursar) are full-time employees of the College and work on College management and administration.
 The College Senior Tutor is a part-time employee of the College.
-One further trustee is employed by the College and is a full-time teaching and research member of the University of Oxford faculty, and has a salary set and paid by an external funding body.
 No other trustees are employed by the College.

 Certain trustees receive allowances in recognition of work carried out as part time college officers (namely, the Vice-Principal, the Dean, the Secretary to the Governing Body, the Admissions Tutor and the Academic Tutor).
-The Senior Doll Medical Teaching Fellow is a partner in a doctors' General Practice, which is compensated for the time spent by that Fellow in running the College's medical teaching programme.
+The Senior Doil Medical Teaching Fellow is a partner in a doctors' General Practice, which is compensated for the time spent by that Fellow in running the College's medical teaching programme.
 A number of Fellows receive academic-related expense allowances of up to £1000 or up to £3000.

 All of these amounts are included below.
-The total remuneration (gross remuneration, taxable benefits and and pension contributions) as shown below is £322,143 (2010 - £300,367).
-The total of pension contributions is £31,732 (2010 - £30,434).
+The total remuneration (gross remuneration, taxable benefits and pension contributions) as shown below is £278,203 (2011 - £32,143).
+The total of pension contributions is £25,432 (2011 - £31,732).